OpenNebula/addon-linstor/README.md

 ### Clone the Repository and Run the Install Script.

-Run the following commands as either oneadmin or root:
+Run the following commands as either oneadmin or whichever user is filling the `ONE_USER` role (or have the `ONE_USER` environment defined):

 ```bash
 python setup.py install